ePages-de/Mockify/README.md

 If you use *any* you *must* verify this value explicitly in the test, see **GetParametersFromMockifyCall**

 ## mock ##
-This is a shortcut for *addMock*, *addMockWithReturnValue* and *addMockWithReturnValueAndParameterCheck*. *mock* mock detects the needed method with given parameters.
+This is a shortcut for *addMock*, *addMockWithReturnValue* and *addMockWithReturnValueAndParameterCheck*. *mock* detects the needed method with given parameters.

 | Parameter in *mock*  | actually used method |
 | ------------- | ------------- |